 Do Betta Fish Sleep?

+Yes!
 Like most animals, betta fish require sleep to be healthy.
 Bettas may sleep while lying on the bottom of the tank, or while floating at the water surface.
-They may sleep on a plant leaf, or they might find some other area of the tank where they can doze off.
+They may rest on a plant leaf, or they might find some other area of the tank where they can doze off.

 Some betta keepers notice their bettas resting all the time and become worried.
-Others don’t see their fish sleeping at all.
+Others don’t see their fish napping at all.
 It is important to realize individual bettas may behave very differently.
 Some rest during the day, some may only rest at night, and some do both.

-So, don’t become concerned if you notice your betta fish lying on the bottom of tank now and then.
+So, don’t become concerned if you notice your betta fish lying on the bottom of the tank now and then.
 If he appears otherwise healthy, he was probably just napping.

 Likewise, try not to worry if it seems like your betta is always active.
-He will sleep when he needs it, probably at night while you too are sleeping.
+He will rest when he needs it, probably at night while you too are sleeping.
 You might be able to catch him snoozing if you peek into the tank when the light is off.

 This is one of the reasons it is a good idea to have a light for your betta tank.
 As it does in humans, a day/night cycle gives your fish a chance to get some rest.